 Klaus Gurgel, Adjunct Instructor

-His publications include four geography books and The Atlas of Utah (he was the Editor).
-He has also published over twenty five professional papers including Zu Carl Ritters Einfluss auf die Entwicklung der Geographie in den Vereinigten Staaten von Amerika, in Manfred Buttner (ed.), and Carl Ritter: Zur Europaisch-Amerikanischen Geographie an der Wend (Paderborn: Ferdinand Schoningh, 1980), with the world-renowned geographer, Richard Hartshorne.
+His publications include four geography books and The Atlas of Utah (he was the editor).
+He has also published over 25 professional papers including Zu Carl Ritters Einfluss auf die Entwicklung der Geographie in den Vereinigten Staaten von Amerika, in Manfred Buttner (ed.) and Carl Ritter: Zur Europaisch-Amerikanischen Geographie an der Wend (Paderborn: Ferdinand Schoningh, 1980), with the world-renowned geographer, Richard Hartshorne.